a2stuff/a2d/res/notes/testplan.md

 * Enter '1' '/' '2' '='.
 Verify that the result has a 0 before the decimal (i.e. "0.5").
 * Enter '0' '-' '.'
 '5' '='.
 Verify that the result has a 0 before the decimal (i.e. "-0.5").

+## Joystick

+* Configure a system with only a single joystick (or paddles 0 and 1).
+Run the DA.
+Verify that only a single indicator is shown.
+* Configure a system with only a two joysticks (or paddles 2 and 3).
+Run the DA.
+Verify that after the second joystick is moved, a second indicator is shown.

 ## Find Files

 * Launch DeskTop.
 Close all windows.
 Apple Menu > Find Files.
 Type "PRODOS" and click Search.
 Verify that all volumes are searched recursively.